Want more information? Click here to read our FAQs >>

 Look for bald eagles in their nests and enjoy the calls of the loons as you canoe through the scenic Rangeley Lakes and river systems of Maine and New Hampshire.
 We will review basic canoe strokes and techniques, group safety issues, water navigation skills, and open-water rescue skills.
 Daily paddles over flatwater, perhaps with a swim in between, will lead us to our evening camp where we enjoy delicious meals and watch the sunset.
 Depending on our route, some portaging may be required.

 Learn to make your way confidently up famous rock faces.
 Using provided equipment at established climbing sites, we will learn standard rock-climbing techniques, how to belay, rope-handling skills, and rock-site safety practices.
-Most Rock-climbing sections last three days and, conditions permitting, culminate in a multi-pitch climb on the last day.
-In case of inclement weather, we will continue the fun in an indoor climbing gym.
+Rock-climbing sections last one to three days and, conditions permitting, culminate in a multi-pitch climb on the last day.
 All technical and rock-climbing equipment will be supplied.

-During this thrilling session, you will navigate the rapids of rivers such as the Androscoggin and Magalloway.
+During this thrilling session, you will navigate the rapids of rivers such as the Androscoggin, Magalloway, and Saco.
 Using provided equipment we will learn kayaking techniques, how to read the river, and how to use the currents to your advantage.
 Programs will start on flatwater, then move onto quickwater, and finally onto Class I, II, and possibly III whitewater.
 Instruction will be provided by Great Glen Trails Outdoor Center (ACA accredited) along with AMC instructors.
-We will stay at a campground and paddle during the day.
+Groups basecamp at a campground and paddle during the day.

 White Water Rafting